microsoft/TypeScript-Handbook/pages/tutorials/React.md

 You can check out our [React & Webpack walkthrough here](./React & Webpack.md).

 At some point you might need routing.
-There are several solutons, but [react-router](https://github.com/ReactTraining/react-router), and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux) for Redux projects.
+There are several solutons, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).